Layan002/Web-Task1-designing-a-web-saving-it-with-database/README.md

 - We need to install [Xampp](https://www.apachefriends.org/).
 XAMPP stands for: X (cross-platform), A (Apache HTTP Server), M (MariaDB), P (PHP), and P (Perl). it is a local server environment to test their web applications.
 It's widely used for developing and testing web pages and websites on a local computer before deploying them to a live server.

-- We will need also to use myPHP website to initialize the database that will store all the data that will be send from the localhost website.
+- We will need also to use the web server: phpMyAdmin to initialize the database that will store all the data that will be send from the localhost website.
+> [!NOTE]
+> We can got to it by clicking on Admin inside XAMPP in MySQL.

 # Steps
 ## XAMPP